 FAI (Femoroacetabular Impingement) Syndrome is a condition in which the hip structure has been altered, either genetically, or more commonly through physical stresses.
 When someone is diagnosed with FAI, they will present with a CAM Impingement (thickening on the femoral neck), a PINCER impingement (deepening of the hip socket), or a combination of both IN CONJUNCTION with pain/symptoms.
 It is not uncommon for labral tears to be present with FAI Syndrome as well.
-This article will focus on 6 exercises that will help athletes manage hip pain associated with FAI Syndrome.
+This article will focus on exercises for FAI syndrome that individuals can use to manage their associated hip pain!